 What is The Henry Ford?

-Check out some of the amazing inventions you'll see first-hand when you take a journey through our Dymaxion House exhibit in Henry Ford Museum.
+Check out some of the amazing inventions you'll see first-hand when you take a journey through our Dymaxion House exhibit in Henry Ford Museum of American Innovation.

 The circular house was designed to be easily transportable and shipped in a metal tube.